heimskr/why/ISA.md

 | Address of page start | Unused    | Modified | Accessed | User Page | Executable | Writable | Present |

 User Page: Whether the page can be accessed in Ring 3.
 If zero, only rings 2 and lower can access it.

+# <a name="tlb"></a>Translation Lookaside Buffer

+The translation lookaside buffer (TLB) is an internal data structure that maps recently accessed virtual addresses to the corresponding physical addresses.
+It's used to speed up memory accesses with paging enabled.
+It has page-level granularity; that is, it stores an address minus the address modulo the page size, instead of storing addresses that point somewhere within a page.
+When a new address is added to the TLB but the TLB has reached its maximum size, an existing entry will be randomly selected to be replaced.

+After changing the page tables, it's important to invalidate the TLB with <a href="#op-ctlb"><code>ctlb</code></a>.

 # <a name="operations"></a>Operations